open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

 explicit flowchart.
 But you can once again check where the items that each puzzle requires are revealed and make sure that at least one of the items appears in a room or box that should be open first.

+## The Plot

+Right now you might be thinking, _Plot?
+I want to make escape rooms, not write stories.
+We're already 3 pages into this stupid web site and we're still talking about things like plot._

+I admit that on the first time I set out to make an escape room, I didn't give much credence to the story.
+But what I found is that the story is important for a couple of reasons.
+First, the story provides purpose for the players.
+It is what elevates the game above a simple puzzle book.

+Second, constructing the story early helps with the overall design of the escape room.
+The plot points of the story form the aforementioned rooms and boxes that structure the room.
+I'm constantly surprised how, once I come up with the basic plot structure, how quickly the rest of the escape room comes together.
+Simply having an idea of what each room and box will mean helps come up with creative ideas.

+That's not to say that the design of the escape room should be a linear process.
+After outlining the basics of the plot, I find it most useful to bounce back and forth from puzzle design to plot refinement and back.
+The plot points can provide inspiration for clever puzzle designs.
+And the design of puzzles can provide interesting refinements for the plot.

+## The Puzzles

+Yes.
+Finally.
+The puzzles.
+The best part of any escape room.

+The puzzles can be pretty much anything.
+And, of course, you'll find lots of suggestions on the [puzzles] pages here.
+But, remember as you design puzzles that you are not creating the same variety of puzzles that you might find in, say, a book of crossword or sudoku puzzles.
+So, here are some features of the best escape room puzzles.

+  * **Lateral Thinking** The best escape room puzzles are solved with a bit of lateral thinking.
+The puzzles comprise a collection of items and clues that on face value have no particular significance.
+But when looked at differently or put together in the right way, a secret meaning is revealed.
+  * **Shortness** The mechanics of the puzzle should not take a long time to complete.
+Players might take a long time to figure out to solve a hard puzzle, but once they achieve that "ah-ha" moment, the answer to the puzzle should be quick and self evident.
+  * **Uniqueness** Each puzzle in the escape room should be unique.
+In fact, none of the players should have ever seen any of the puzzles or anything like them.

+When starting the puzzle design for your escape room, it is good to start by browsing [puzzle suggestions][puzzles] from this page and others while keeping these features in mind.
+You can also get inspiration from any commercial escape rooms that you have done.
+As you think about potential puzzles, it is a good idea to keep a list of potential ideas, even if you do not yet have an idea where you will use it.
+You never know when inspiration will hit, and it is good to jot down ideas as they come before they are forgotten.

+[puzzles]: /puzzles